-We packed up the minivan with kids, snacks, dvds, and luggage.
+We packed up the minivan with kids, snacks, DVDs, and luggage.
 Then we drove North on the Florida Turnpike, every seat in the van taken.
 At the Yeehaw Junction exit, we got off the turnpike, to pass the Historic Desert Inn and drive through miles of orange groves and cow pastures.
 We waved to LEGOLAND® but continued driving to the big Highways that take commuters to downtown Tampa and beach-goers to the sugar sand beaches of the Gulf of Mexico.

 As we arrived at the edge of Tampa Bay, we stopped at the Bay Harbor Hotel who was hosting us for the weekend.
-We found ourselves even more excited for the weekend ahead, as we checked in just in time to go out on our patio and spend the last hours of the day watching the pastel colors of sunset.
-There was a very entertaining pelican diving in the water in attempt for dinner, he reminded us that we too were hungry.
+We found ourselves even more excited for the weekend ahead, as we checked in just in time to go out on our patio and spend the last hours of the day watching the pastel colors of the sunset.
+There was a very entertaining pelican diving in the water in an attempt for dinner, he reminded us that we too were hungry.

 Traveling four hours in a car with four kids, makes you want to make life easy.
 So, we opted to stay at the Bay Harbor Hotel and grab dinner at the Beach Restaurant on premise.
 Perfect timing, it was kids eat free night.
 With plenty of activities to occupy even the youngest of children, I was able to catch up with my sister over a glass of wine.
 It was much needed.

 We woke up early to hit the road and make the little over an hour drive to Weeki Wachee Springs State Park.
 Old Florida fascinates me and the popularity of its Springs as a recreation area to explore has been something I have wanted to experience for the last few years.
 I love the theme parks of Orlando, but there is much more to Florida than the Mouse.
 (Don’t tell my husband I said that, please.)